Andrée de Jongh

-De Jongh was the recipient of the George Medal from the United Kingdom and the Medal of Freedom with golden palms from the United States and many other medals for her work during World War II.
+De Jongh was the recipient of the George Medal from the United Kingdom, the Medal of Freedom with golden palms from the United States, and many other medals for her work during World War II.
 In 1985 she was made a countess by the king of Belgium.
 Her exploits were described in or inspired several books, movies, and television shows.

 Early life

 Andrée or Dédée de Jongh was born in Schaerbeek in Belgium, then under German occupation during the First World War.
 She was the younger daughter of Frédéric de Jongh, the headmaster of a primary school and Alice Decarpentrie.
-Edith Cavell, a British nurse shot in the Tir national in Schaerbeek in 1915 for assisting troops to escape from occupied Belgium to the neutral Netherlands, was a heroine in her youth.
+Edith Cavell, a British nurse executed in the Tir national in Schaerbeek in 1915 for assisting troops to escape from occupied Belgium to the neutral Netherlands, was her heroine.